GrandMEAN-RA/Datathon-2025-Full/project_overview.md

 * Add GPT API backend for smarter natural responses
 * Integrate Firebase or SQLite for permanent chat storage
 * Power BI dashboard from CSV

+Together, let’s make financial inclusion not just a goal, but a lived reality for every African.